-Spray Dryer CFD Simulation
+Spray Dryer ANSYS Fluent CFD Simulation Tutorial

-On the other hand, hot air, which raises by a burner or steam heater, blows into the chamber by a fan.
-At this point, the liquid phase of the spray contact with hot air, so that the moisture within the droplets evaporates within a short time, leaving the powdered dry particles with the hot air out of the chamber.
+On the other hand, hot air, which rises from a burner or steam heater, blows into the chamber by a fan.
+At this point, the liquid phase of the spray contacts hot air so that the moisture within the droplets evaporates within a short time, leaving the powdered dry particles with the hot air out of the chamber.